On the Double Copy for Spinning Matter: Constructing the Lagrangians

-For one massive line this precisely agrees with (\ref{eq:final011line}).
+For one matter line this precisely agrees with (\ref{eq:final011line}).
 For more Proca fields it features the aforementioned contact interaction.
-Note that amplitudes for \eqref{eq:final01} can be computed by again compactifying the KLT relation, where the massive photons in (\ref{eq:spec}) appear as products of massive scalars with massive $W$-bosons, see Appendix \ref{ap:01chy} for an example.
-Both the massive scalar and the $W$-boson theory will as well contain interactions between flavours: On the one hand, recall the special YMS action \eqref{scalarqcd} which included a quartic term for scalars.
-On the other hand, in Section \ref{sec:s1W} we established the compactification of YM into the spin-1 theory for a single-matter line.
-This is precisely because for two matter-lines the following diagram appears from compactification:
+Note that amplitudes for \eqref{eq:final01} can be computed by again compactifying the KLT relation, where the massive photons in (\ref{eq:spec}) appear as products of massive scalars with massive $W$-bosons, see Appendix \ref{ap:01chy} for an example with two matter lines.\footnote{This example will also illustrate how the prescription \eqref{eq:pr2} for dilaton dimensional reduction is automatically implemented also for internal dilatons.
+Namely, the KK components that could have contributed to internal dilatons decouple because they are orthogonal for different flavor lines.} Both the massive scalar and the $W$-boson theory will as well contain interactions between flavours: In the massive scalar case, recall the special YMS action \eqref{scalarqcd} which included a quartic term for scalars.
+In the W-boson case, recall that in Section \ref{sec:s1W} we established the compactification of YM into the spin-1 theory only for a single matter line.
+This is precisely because for two matter lines the following diagram appears from compactification (the KK momenta are given by the masses $m_a$ and $m_b$):

-\\ where two interacting flavours generate an extra massive particle of mass $M^{2}=m_{a}^{2}+m_{b}^{2}$.
+where two interacting flavours generate an extra massive particle with $M^{2}=m_{a}^{2}+m_{b}^{2}$.
 This pole is however cancelled by the KLT kernel yielding only contact interactions between flavours in \eqref{eq:final01}.

-At this point it is natural to ask what if flavour-interactions such as diagram \eqref{eq:ndiag} are removed.
-Given that for massive particles gauge invariance is not a constraint, we find that this defines a valid construction at least at tree-level.
-More importantly it leads to the same classical interpretation since this aspect only depends on long-range (or t-channel) effects.
-Following this in the next section we will construct an alternative double copy for $0\otimes 1$ at two matter lines, leading to the same classical observables as $\mathcal{N=}4$ SUGRA.